calnix/oft-poc/README.md

 - The OFTV2_EndpointV2 dir is following the latest quickstart guide, as illustrated on the website (docs.layerzero.network).
 - Advised by Matt to follow internal doc using OFTV2 on Endpoints V1.
 - Ignore OFTV2_EndpointV2 for now - may be useful in the future for a more updated POC - particularly with EVM <> Non-EVM communication.

+## On Execution flow

+srcChain::MyContract -> srcChain::LzEndpoint =====> dstChainL::LzEndPoint ---> dstChain::MyContract

+dstChain::MyContract must implement ILayerZeroReceiver interface and override the lzReceive() function.

+- inherit LzApp to implement ILayerZeroReceiver interface [?]
+- ensure lzReceive() is overridden to handle receiving messages --> lzReceive() handles the incoming x-chain msg; used by endpoints.
+--> Dapp will be relayed msg from endpoint; so should overwrite the default logic with what should be done with incoming payload

+Note: If your contract derives from LzApp, do not call lzEndpoint.send directly, use _lzSend.

+There are two ways to implement lzReceive within a specific LzApp implementation.

+### What is the difference btw _blockingLzReceive and _nonBlockingLzReceive?

+- _blockingLzReceive ensures that messages are processed in the order they were sent from a source User Application (srcUA) to all destination User Applications (dstUA) on the same chain.
+-  _nonBlockingLzReceive function is used in user applications to handle incoming messages in a way that avoids blocking the message queue.
+It does this by catching errors or exceptions locally, allowing for future retries without disrupting the flow of messages at the destination LayerZero Endpoint

+blocking is essentially FIFO. nonblocking might have random order.

+## adapterParams

+A bytes array that contains custom instructions for how a LZ Relayer should transmit the transaction.
+Custom instructions include:

+1. The upper limit on how much destination gas to spend
+2. Instructing the relayer to airdrop native currency to a specified wallet address